zaiste/zaiste.net/content/programming/flutter/howtos/howto-open-url-text-link-flutter.md

 +++
+title = "How To Open An URL For A Text Link In Flutter"
 +++

-# How To Open An URL For A Text Link In Flutter

 Use the `launch` & `canLaunch` functions from the `url_launcher` package along with the `InkWell` widget: